-Police-citizen encounters involving automobiles often serve as flash-points for the use of force.
+Police-citizen encounters involving automobiles often serve as flashpoints for the use of force.
 Under the new statute, no police officer may conduct the search of a vehicle stopped solely for a motor vehicle violation unless there is probable cause to believe that a felony or misdemeanor offense has been committed.
 Moreover, a police officer may not ask a motor vehicle operator for permission to conduct a search of the vehicle, and may not ask for the production of any documents or identification other than an operator license, motor vehicle registration, insurance card, or other documentation directly related to the operation of the vehicle.
+This is intended to address the wrongful use of motor vehicle stops as a pretext for vehicle searches in violation of the Fourth Ammendment.